-The Performing Arts Faculty is a vibrant, engaging and passionate faculty dedicated to ensuring that students get the chance to showcase their talents in Music and Drama.
+The Performing Arts Faculty is a vibrant, engaging and passionate faculty dedicated to ensuring that students get the chance to showcase their talents in Music, Drama and Dance.
 Our outstanding teaching staff deliver exciting and engaging lessons and offer a wide range of extra-curricular activities for all students.

 Every Christmas the faculty produces the highlight of the school calendar, the Christmas production.
-Recent performances have included Grease the Musical (2012) We Will Rock You (2013) The Wizard of Oz (2014) The Return to the forbidden planet (2015), Little Shop of Horrors (2016), School of Rock (2017) and A Musical Spin (2018).
+Recent performances have included Grease the Musical (2012) We Will Rock You (2013) The Wizard of Oz (2014) The Return to the forbidden planet (2015), Little Shop of Horrors (2016), School of Rock (2017), A Musical Spin (2018) and A Musical Spin 2 (2019).
 The opportunity to perform and produce a show for a large audience and in highly professional circumstances enables a huge number of interested students to gain valuable experience and confidence whether acting, singing, dancing, playing instruments, helping backstage or operating the lighting and sound.

 At key points within the school year performances and shows are staged for the whole community to engage with and enjoy.
 Some of these projects have included: The Caludon Castle School Choir performing at various events including singing at University Hospital Coventry and Warwickshire for patients at Christmas, at Birmingham Airport for Children in Need, at the Belgrade Theatre, Coventry and at the Royal Albert Hall with one of our students performing a solo; Coventry City centre for the public in the summertime; A number of key stage 4 and 5 Drama students have benefitted from working with professional actors in professional local venues including Warwick Arts Centre and the Belgrade Theatre.